doszyja/openlp-remote-database/docs/PROJECT_RULES.md

 1. Write code following these rules
 2. Add tests for new features
 3. Update documentation as needed
+4. For local development: Use `docker-compose.dev.yml` to run MongoDB in Docker while running API/Web locally for hot-reloading

 ### Before Committing